Retirement Social Security

 Astarot/Adobe amazed pensioner looking at bills

 Government agencies make mistakes.
-That is why it's important to review your Social Security Administration earning statements and make sure they are accurate.
+That is why it's important to review your Social Security Administration earning statements to ensure their accuracy.

 You can review these statements by establishing your own account on the SSA website.
 If you find errors, contact the SSA to get them corrected.
-If you don’t, your benefit could be reduced, putting your financial fitness in jeopardy.
+If you don’t, your benefit could be reduced, jeopardizing your financial fitness.

 If you’re over 50, take advantage of massive discounts and financial resources